robertwe/robertwe.github.io/_posts/2014-06-28-hosting-migration.markdown

 So at the end I sit down and calculated how much resources do I need and for how many resources I actually pay.
 At the begining I tought that maybe the best solution would be to move everything to dedicated machine at [OVH](ovh.de) or maybe [Hetzner](hetzner.de) but in both cases this is a cost ~50-70€ per month min.
-Quite much I think especially when my sites do not have significant traffic.
+Quite much I think especially when my sites do not have significant traffic. &nbsp;
 I was definitely searching for something like **digitalocean.com** (DO).

 #### DigitalOcean very reasonable price and offers a bunch of features I was looking for but: